ctf0/MysqlToMongoDb/README.md

 >  - choose to **Backup** or **Restore** *(in both the file is gzipd and archived for easier maintainability)*
     - for `Backup` file is saved at "storage/app/db-backups/"
     - for `Restore` file is restored from "storage/app/db-restore/"
-        - the collection is droped b4 restoring
+        - the collection is dropped b4 restoring

 ## # Notes